expo/expo/docs/versions/unversioned/workflow/configuration.md

       Reverse DNS notation unique name for your app.
       For example, host.exp.exponent, where exp.host is our domain and Expo is our app.
+      The name may only contain lowercase and uppercase letters (a-z, A-Z), numbers (0-9) and underscores (_).
+Each component of the name should start with a lowercase letter.

       ExpoKit: this is set in `android/app/build.gradle` as well as your AndroidManifest.xml file (multiple places).